liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 attributes, but also support multi-tenancy, and entity auditing.
 Next, we'll specify the relationship between our Event entity and Location entity.

-### Step 5: Define relationships between service entities
+### Step 5: Define Relationships Between Service Entities

 Often you'll want to reference one type of entity in the context of another entity.
 That is, you'll want to *relate* the entities.
 We'll show you how to do